alphagov/paas-bootstrap/README.md

 $ export DEPLOY_ENV=environment-name
 ```

+It is important that you do not use the same `DEPLOY_ENV` for both build and deployer concourse environments, this is to avoid conflicts in resource allocation.

 ### Deploy

 Create Concourse Lite with `make`.
 There are targets to select the target AWS account, and to select the profiles to apply.
 For instance for a DEV build concourse bootstrap: